Dyrham Park: Church

-The Anglican parish church of St Peter was originally built in the mid 13th century and had a three-stage tower added in the 15th, however it was extensively restored when the main house was built in the late 17th century.
+The Anglican parish church of St Peter's Dyrham was originally built in the mid 13th century and had a three-stage tower added in the 15th, however it was extensively restored when the main house was built in the late 17th century.
 The church consists of a north and south aisle, chancel and south west porch with the tower to the west.
 In the south aisle are encaustic tiles dating from the 13th century.
 The font is Norman while the pulpit is Jacobean.
 There is also a 16th-century Flemish altar triptych.

 The church is not owned by the National Trust but is closely associated with the rest of the estate and has the tombs and memorials for many owners of the house.
 The parish is part of the benefice of Wick with Doynton and Dyrham, within the Diocese of Bristol.

 Grounds

 The house is set in 274 acre of gardens and parkland, which was home to a herd of 200 fallow deer until they were culled due to the spread of bovine tuberculosis in 2021.
+The National Trust introduced a new herd of 26 deer in April 2024.
 Many of the walls and gatepiers were added in the late 18th century.
 There is statuary in the grounds, including a statue of Neptune by Claude David, about 320 m east of the house.
 Artificial lakes and cascades of water are also a feature.

 The gardens were designed by George London in the late 17th and early 18th centuries.
 They included a formal Dutch water garden, but most of the features were replaced in the late 18th century with designs by Charles Harcourt Masters.
 The park is listed Grade II* on the National Register of Historic Parks and Gardens.